Toubul

 It is not well known when the inhabitants of Toubul village started settling and farming.
-However, there are reports that Toubul is as old as the Moirang Kingdom as cited in the story of Khamba-Thoibi.
+However, there are reports that suggest Toubul is as old as the Moirang Kingdom, as cited in the story of Khamba-Thoibi.

-Entangled among the scenic beauty is the ascetic sense of the village being the birthplace of Bhaktisvarupa Damodar Swami with his hospital cum tourist resort which is under construction under the aegis of International Society for Krishna Consciousness (ISKCON) also known as Hare Krishna movement.
+The village is believed to be the birthplace of Bhaktisvarupa Damodar Swami.
+His hospital cum tourist resort is currently under construction under the aegis of the International Society for Krishna Consciousness (ISKCON), also known as the Hare Krishna movement.

-921 families live in Toubul.
-The village has population of 4542 of which 2264 are male while 2278 are female according to Population Census 2011.
-The population of children with age 0-6 is 544 which makes up 11.98% of total population.
-Average Sex Ratio is 1006 which is higher than the Manipur state average of 985.
-Child Sex Ratio per the census is 915, lower than the Manipur average of 930.
-Toubul has a lower literacy rate than Manipur.
-The literacy rate in 2011 was 75.79%, compared to 76.94% of Manipur.
-Male literacy stood at 83.99% while female literacy rate was 67.74%.
+In Toubul village, there are 921 families residing, and the total population is 4542, consisting of 2264 males and 2278 females, according to the Population Census of 2011.
+The population of children aged 0-6 is 544, accounting for 11.98% of the total population.
+The average Sex Ratio in Toubul is 1006, which is higher than the Manipur state average of 985.
+However, the Child Sex Ratio in the village is 915, which is lower than the Manipur average of 930.

+Toubul has a slightly lower literacy rate compared to Manipur.
+In 2011, the literacy rate in the village was 75.79%, while Manipur's overall literacy rate was 76.94%.
+The male literacy rate stood at 83.99%, and the female literacy rate was 67.74%.

-As per constitution of India and Panchayati Raaj Act, Toubul is administrated by Sarpanch (Head of Village) who is an elected representative.
-The village is also home to some of the elite sports-persons of the country vis-a-vis multi-talented hard working residents.
+As per the Constitution of India and the Panchayati Raj Act, Toubul is administrated by a Sarpanch (Head of the Village) who is an elected representative.
+The village is also home to some of the country's elite sports personalities, alongside its multi-talented and hardworking residents.